Perella Weinberg Partners to P - GuruFocus.com

 NEW YORK, Feb.
-06, 2023 (GLOBE NEWSWIRE) -- Perella Weinberg Partners (“PWP”) (NASDAQ:PWP), a leading global independent advisory firm, today announced that Andrew Bednar, Chief Executive Officer, will present at the Credit Suisse 24th Annual Financial Services Forum on Wednesday, February 15, 2023 at 8:35AM ET.
+07, 2023 (GLOBE NEWSWIRE) -- Perella Weinberg Partners (“PWP”) (PWP, Financial), a leading global independent advisory firm, today announced that Peter Weinberg, Founding Partner and Chairman, will present at the Bank of America Securities 2023 Financial Services Conference on Thursday, February 16, 2023 at 1:40PM ET.

 A live webcast of the conversation will be available to the public on the Investor’s section of PWP’s website at https://investors.pwpartners.com.
 For those unable to listen to the live webcast, a replay will be available on PWP’s website shortly after the event.